Eliastik/simple-voice-changer/ROADMAP.md

 #### Known issues to fix

 * [x] - 8-bit effect randomly crash in compatibility mode when changing filter settings
+* [x] - No error message when no microphone is found for the recorder.
+Display an error message to fix the issue
 * [ ] - Bug when changing recorder settings on Chrome mobile
 * [ ] - Enable reverb filter when choosing custom environment, and no other environment was downloaded (network error)
 * [ ] - Fix sourcemaps for libraries + worklets copy (cache)